acl-org/acl-anthology/hugo/content/info/contrib.md

 Title: Information for Submitters
 linktitle: Submitting
 subtitle: General information on submitting proceedings to the ACL Anthology (for event chairs)
-date: "2020-06-29"
+date: "2020-10-30"
 ---

 This page contains general information about submitting the proceedings of a conference to the ACL Anthology.
-(For information about the complete conference management process, particularly for ACL conference publications chairs, [see this document](https://github.com/acl-org/acl-pub).)
+(For information about the complete conference management process, particularly for ACL conference publications chairs, please refer to [the official documentation](https://acl-org.github.io/ACLPUB/).)
 It is intended for publication chairs of main conferences and standalone events, who have the responsibility of delivering the proceedings for all main conference and workshop volumes to the Anthology director.
 Chairs of workshops attached to a larger conference should also read this page, but should work through their main conference publication chair instead of directly with the Anthology.

 ### Overview of the Submission Process